-Delhiites to get respite from heat as monsoon to hit in next 48 hours
+IMD withdraws heavy rain alert for Mumbai; Light rains make a comeback in B'luru

 Mumbai:

-India's financial capital limped back to normalcy on Wednesday morning with public transport resuming services after torrential rains, that lashed the city since Sunday, subsided.
+The India Meteorological Department (IMD) had lowered its warning of heavy rainfall at isolated places in Mumbai and its suburbs for July 5.
+The weather officials have now predicted moderate rainfall in the region from July 4 to July 5.
+Notably, India's financial capital limped back to normalcy on Wednesday morning with public transport resuming services after torrential rains, that lashed the city since Sunday, subsided.
 Mumbai received the highest rainfall in a decade on Monday with 550 mm average rainfall throwing the city, its roads, train and air services out of gear.
 As per Skymet weather, Intermittent moderate rain and shower with strong gusty winds will continue over Mumbai, Mumbai Suburban, Palghar and Thane during next 4-5 hours.

 Uttarakhand